 If you're scaling, also track:

 What gets measured gets managed.
 And what doesn’t get tracked can cost you thousands in lost revenue, reputation, and retention.
+When comparing the best fulfillment companies in the USA, prioritize those who:

 Buske Logistics works with growing brands to align KPIs to strategic outcomes, not just operational checklists.

 Fulfillment isn’t just about storage and shipping anymore.
 The best 3PL companies in the USA are transforming to meet rising customer expectations, platform evolution, and sustainability demands.
+Here are the top trends driving fulfillment innovation in 2026:

+Eco-conscious consumers and retail partners now expect carbon-conscious shipping, biodegradable packaging, and energy-efficient operations.
 Forward-thinking 3PLs like Buske Logistics, which operates an energy-efficient underground warehouse, are ahead of the curve.

 Smart slotting, automated picking, and AI-powered inventory forecasting reduce human error, cut lead times, and improve efficiency.
+Providers like Buske and ShipMonk are incorporating automation to scale without losing accuracy.

+Consumers now expect Amazon-level speed across all platforms.
 Regional distribution and smart order routing (as seen with ShipBob and Buske) are becoming critical.

 Brands want kitting, custom packaging, and retail-ready prep without extra logistics overhead.
+Buske stands out for display building, branded pallets, and modular fulfillment workflows.

 With Walmart Fulfillment Services and Shopify’s Fulfillment Network gaining traction, 3PLs need to sync seamlessly with multiple channels.
+Multi-channel providers like Whitebox, ShipMonk, and Buske offer cross-platform order management and compliance.

-With so many top 3PL companies in the USA to choose from, here’s how to narrow it down:
+With so many top 3PL companies in the USA to choose from, here’s how to narrow it down.

 Brands with hybrid fulfillment needs (DTC + B2B) often outgrow basic 3PLs and turn to providers like Buske Logistics for advanced, flexible infrastructure.